 Learn how to make the best homemade pita bread with just 5 simple ingredients.
 This easy pita bread recipe tastes authentic and is perfectly soft and crispy.

 There’s something about homemade bread that just can’t be beat.
 It’s super fresh and tastes absolutely delicious.
-This homemade pita bread is a favorite, as well as breadsticks, pizza dough, french bread, bread bowls and my famous white bread recipe.
+This homemade pita bread is a favorite, as well as breadsticks, pizza dough, french bread and rosemary focaccia.

 Homemade hummus and pita bread with fresh veggies is one of my favorite snacks.
 I was craving some last week, so I decided to make my own and it turned out so good!
 It was surprisingly very easy to make!